ZenMastersTeam/Zen-UV/mkdocs/transform.md

     - *Zen Relax* - The algorithm is most suitable for organic objects.
     - *Angle Based* - Blender's native algorithm.
 Most suitable for hard surface objects.
     - *Conformal* - Blender's native algorithm.
 Same as **Angle Based**, but much faster.
 However, can lead to undesired results if the island is complicated.
+    - *Minimum Stretch* - Uses Scalable Locally Injective Mapping (SLIM).
+This tries to minimize distortion for both areas and angles.

 - **Select** - Select relaxed island
 - **Correct Aspect** - Taking image aspect ratio into account